-Once we had satisfied all of our picture-taking needs at the falls, we headed toward The Loch – which was about two miles from Alberta Falls.
-This beautiful mountain lake happens to be on the way to Sky Pond.
+Once we had satisfied all of our picture-taking needs at Alberta Falls, we set on trail toward The Loch – which was about two miles from Alberta Falls.
+You pass this beautiful mountain lake on the hike to Sky Pond.
 But, it is a destination in and of itself.
 We endured another uphill climb through wooded areas and along some switchbacks before seeing another mountain-side waterfall that was definitely worth stopping to admire.